simonom/PyCHAM/README.md

 The final option is if the chemical scheme contains a description of the components that contribute to the peroxy radical pool, for which the start and end identifiers are required.
-For the simple working example taken using the MCM format:
+For the simple working example taken using the MCM FACSIMILE format:

 RO2 = H1C23C4CO3 + H1C23C4O2 ;
 *;